Mined Semantic Analysis: A New Concept Space Model for Semantic Representation of Textual Data: Introduction

-The contributions of this paper are threefold: First, we introduce a novel concept space model for semantic analysis which augments explicit semantics with conceptual associations through data mining techniques.
-Second, we demonstrate the effectiveness of this method for evaluating semantic relatedness on benchmark data sets.
+The contributions of this paper are threefold: First, we introduce a novel concept space model for semantic representation which augments explicit semantics with conceptual associations through data mining techniques.
+Second, we demonstrate the effectiveness of this method for evaluating semantic relatedness on various benchmark datasets.
 Third, we present the first analytical study to examine statistical significance of results reported by different semantic relatedness methods.
 Our study shows that, the nuances of results across top performing methods could be statistically insignificant.
 The study positions \textit{MSA} as one of state-of-the-art methods for measuring semantic relatedness.